MANOTM/Twitter/README.md

 ### step 5 => close the laptop and go to spleep :
     npm close laptop and sleep

-### Reminde, need Backend Api first and xamp server !!!!
+### Reminde, need Backend Api first and start xamp server !!!!

 command : for install all packages with one command `npm i`